KennySLB/leje/README.md

 You will find the french details after the english version ;)

+The english version is run through a gamification model called Octalysis developed by Yu-kai Chou

 DESCRIPTION

 I am walking in the street.
 A need arises.
 I take out my mobilphone.
 I got it everywhere.
 I type my need in Le Je.
 Le Je shows me the smallest action possible I can take right now.
 And the next..and the next…etc. Until the need is blooming.
 A great iteration.